apecloud/examples/README.md

-# examples
+# KubeBlocks examples
-KubeBlocks application example tutorials
+This directory contains a number of examples of how to run real applications with KubeBlocks.